This is by far the most common question when buying a chain lube for your bike.

 White Lightning recently rebranded itself, or perhaps they’d prefer the term redesigned, to better reflect their upgraded lube technology.

-Their Wet Ride tech is the perfect choice for crazed days of long rainy rides, the kind your family asked you to not do.
+Their Wet Ride tech is the perfect choice for those long days riding in the rain, the kind of rides your wife asked you to not do.

-Using premium synthetic oils and repelling polymers, White Lightning’s Wet Ride is completely waterproof and knocks out all the squeaks, squeals, and creaks from your prized drivetrain.
+Using premium synthetic oils and repelling polymers, the White Lightning’s Wet Ride is completely waterproof and knocks out all the squeaks, squeals, and creaks from your drivetrain to keep you going.

 Best Ceramic Lubes